circuit-specialists/PowerSupply_ElectronicLoad_Control/README.md

 ## Documentation
 **_Install Instructions_**

 You first need to have python installed.
 If you don't, [download](https://www.python.org/downloads/) it here.
 Next, download this [zipped](https://github.com/circuit-specialists/Power-Suply-and-Electronic-Load-Control/archive/master.zip) repo.
-Once you have the repo, unzip the repo to a folder run `pip install -r requirements.txt` from the command line to install the dependencies.
+Once you have the repo, unzip the repo to a folder run `pip install -r requirements.txt` to install the dependencies.
 Once finish you can run the main.py.

 **_Program Usage_**